AMD Ryzen 9 5900X vs Intel Core i9-12900K

 Who should buy each?

-Choose the AMD Ryzen 9 5900X if: you prioritize gaming performance with a lower TDP, want to save money on your build, or need a solid CPU for multi-threaded tasks.
+Choose the AMD Ryzen 9 5900X if: you need a cost-effective option for multi-core tasks, want to save on power consumption, or don't require integrated graphics.

 Conclusion